Devopspat35/nginx-ingress/README.md

 When you run the Ingress Controller by using a DaemonSet, Kubernetes will create an Ingress controller pod on every node of the cluster.

 ```
-  kubectl apply -f daemon-set/nginx-ingress.yaml
+  #kubectl apply -f daemon-set/nginx-ingress.yaml

-OR:
-Create a deployment:
+    #OR Create a deployment:

    kubectl apply -f deployment/
  ```